mzemel/mzemel.github.io/_posts/articles/2020-08-28-towards-an-objective-reality.md

 ## Reclaiming objectivity

 At any rate, we’re stuck with the subjective.
-But are we stuck in its basement chained to the radiator with its step-child moral relativism?
+But are we stuck in its basement chained to the radiator with moral relativism?

 There is no shortage of self-help gurus who say no.  (Unfortunately, I am one of them.)
 They are a creepy bunch, who withhold their ideas from academia where they would face certain death under the microscope of peer review.